Flow-Launcher/docs/nodejs-setup-project.md

     prop_path: 'Version'
 ```

-5. The 'Install dependencies' section is where you will do most of your CI work.
+5. The **Install dependencies** section is where you will do most of your CI work.
 It will run `npm install`, which will output all the dependencies specified in package.json into the 'node_modules' directory.
 The workflow will then zip them up along with your project using `zip -r Flow.Launcher.Plugin.HelloWorldNodeJS.zip . -x '*.git*'`, where you replace this `Flow.Launcher.Plugin.HelloWorldNodeJS` with the name of your plugin.

 ```yml
 - name: Install dependencies